DECODEproject/decode-os/README.md

 ```
 cd arm-sdk # (or vm-sdk or live-sdk depending from your target)
 zsh -f
+./init.sh # and when this is done, execute the command in the bottom of the output
 source sdk
 load devuan raspi3 decode # (replace "raspi3" with your board name, from the list below)
 bootstrap_complete_base